safaci2000/CampFireManager/README.markdown

 larger event, host your own endpoint, or put some funds towards PageKite.net and enable a great opensource project to grow!

-If you want to use PageKite.me, go to PageKite.net and register an account.
+If you want to use PageKite.me, go to http://PageKite.net and register an account.
+Download the settings file for Linux and then from a command line, run the following command: grep "backend=" pagekite.rc | sudo tee -a /etc/pagekite/local.rc

-The Settings file from there can be placed into /etc/pagekite/pagekite.rc, then start the pagekite service by running: sudo /etc/init.d/pagekit start
+then start the pagekite service by running: sudo /etc/init.d/pagekit start

 If you want to self-host, see the next section for setting up your pagekite front-end, and the settings you'll need to pair the two ends up.